the march books

 Using MARCH to Reach America’s Youth and Rising Leaders

-Congressman Lewis and his co-authors have written two highly acclaimed graphic novels about the 1960's civil rights movement--MARCH: Book One and MARCH: Book Two--that bring the civil rights movement to life for young readers.
+Congressman Lewis and his co-authors have written three highly acclaimed graphic novels about the 1960's civil rights movement - MARCH: Book One, MARCH: Book Two and 2016 National Book Award Winner MARCH: Book Three - that bring the civil rights movement to life for young readers.

 Book One covers Lewis’s early life through the sit-ins and Freedom Riders.
 Book Two continues his story through the March on Washington.
-Book Three, coming out in 2016, will include the Selma-to-Montgomery March.
+Book Three focuses on the Selma-to-Montgomery March.

 As President Bill Clinton recently pointed out, Congressman Lewis is using the MARCH series to reach America’s youth and rising leaders: